-The penetration testing was performed on the TOE version 4.2 (ISO suffix S5205) for the full set of defined penetration tests and TOE version 4.2.2 (ISO suffix S5400) for tests that could touch areas that were changed between versions 4.2 and 4.2.2.
-Each test run on one of these versions was executed on all three underlying platforms: x86\64, ARMv7, and ARMv8.
-The test equipment for x86\64 resided within the ITSEF lab, while the ARM7 and ARM8 test setup resided at the developer site.
+All penetration tests were executed on the current TOE.
+Some were executed on all three variants for the different platforms: x86_64, ARMv7, and ARMv8.
+The test equipment for x86_64 resided within the ITSEF lab, while the ARM7 and ARM8 test setup resided at the developer site.
 Note that, apart from the TOE version and supported platforms, no further restrictions or configurations were defined for the evaluated configuration that would have to be applied to the test setup.

-Test depth
+Testing depth

-The tests covered all TOE subsystems.
+The tests covered both TOE subsystems.

-As stated earlier, for some tests the evaluator did not use the libraries provided by the developer to use the TOE interfaces, but accessed the TSFI directly to have greater control over the interface parameters.
+Some tests did not use the interfaces exposed by the wrapper libraries, but accessed the TSFI directly to have greater control over the interface parameters.
+One such case was the PSSW daemon fuzzing, where IPC communication messages were crafted by hand

-One such case was the test of the PSSW daemon fuzzing, where IPC communication messages were crafted by hand (which would otherwise be constructed by the VM API library when calling a certain VM function) and were then sent to the PSSW daemon via IPC messages.
+(which would otherwise be constructed by the VM API library when calling a certain VM function) and were then send to the PSSW daemon via IPC messages.
 The other case was the test of the system call number checks, where the system calls were not executing using the kernel P4 API, but executing the system call assembler instruction provided by the respective TOE platform.